AI4Risk/awesome-graph-based-fraud-detection/README.md

-## Awesome Graph-based Fraud Detection Papers and Codes
+# Awesome Graph-based Fraud Detection Papers and Codes
 Awesome Graph-based Financial Fraud Detection Papers and Codes.

+## Survey Paper
+- [Graph Neural Networks for Financial Fraud Detection: A Review](http://arxiv.org/abs/2411.05815) (Frontiers of Computer Science, 2024)

+## Conference & Journal Article
-This is a curated list of research papers focusing on financial fraud detection using Graph Neural Networks (GNNs) from various conferences and fields:
+This is a curated list of research papers focusing on financial fraud detection using Graph Neural Networks (GNNs) from various conferences and Journals:

 - **Artificial Intelligence**